fniessink/next-action/README.md

 ### Running quality checks

-We use mypy, pylint, pycodestyle, pydocstyle, pyroma to check for quality issues.
+We use mypy, pylint, pycodestyle, pydocstyle, pyroma, and vulture to check for quality issues.

 Mypy should give no warnings or errors: